Prasanta Chandra Mahalanobis

 Prasanta Chandra Mahalanobis OBE, FNA, FASc, FRS (29 June 1893 – 28 June 1972) was an Indian scientist and statistician.
-He is best remembered for the Mahalanobis distance, a statistical measure, and for being one of the members of the first Planning Commission of free India.
+He is best remembered for the Mahalanobis distance, a statistical measure, and for being one of the members of the first economic Planning Commission of independent India.
 He made pioneering studies in anthropometry in India.
 He founded the Indian Statistical Institute, and contributed to the design of large-scale sample surveys.
 For his contributions, Mahalanobis has been considered the father of statistics in India.
-Since 2007, June 29 is celebrated as National Statistics Day in India to commemorate the birth anniversary of P.C.
+Since 2007, 29 June is celebrated as National Statistics Day in India to commemorate the birth anniversary of P.C.
 Mahalanobis and his contributions to statistical science and planning.